Our chocolate drip cake features an explosion of your favourite retro chocolate bars.

-Chocolate explosion drip cake is made with all your favourite chocolate bars and is flooded with chocolate ganache.
-Taming Twins blogger Sarah Barnes’ mouth-watering cake really looks the part for special occasions.
-Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive chocolate drip cake uses a popular decoration technique called the ‘drip’.
+Chocolate drip cake is made with all your favourite chocolate bars and is flooded with chocolate ganache.
+Taming Twins blogger Sarah Barnes' mouth-watering cake really looks the part for special occasions.
+Piled high with some of our favourite chocolates, including Maltesers, Curly Wurlys, Galaxy bar, Galaxy Ripple, Minstrels and Rolos, this impressive chocolate drip cake uses a popular decoration technique called the 'drip'.
 The drip is often a ganache or loose icing that is drizzled around the top edge of the cake so it drips down to create the drip effect.
-It can also be referred to as a flooded cake.
-You’d be surprised how easy this chocolate drip cake is to achieve!
-This stunning cake serves six-to-eight people and will take around 1hr and 20 mins to make, bake and decorate…
+Also referred to as a 'flooded cake'.
+Unlike our double layered chocolate cake, this stunning bake has four layers.
+It takes around 1hr and 20 mins to make, bake and decorate...

 - 350g unsalted butter

 - OR you could use 2 x 400g readymade buttercream